How To Start Commercial Blueberry Farming in Kenya

+Blueberry farming in Kenya started recently but is growing fast due to the huge market demand for this super fruit.
 The United States is the world’s largest producer of blueberries.
 They are also grown in Chile, Argentina, Colombia, and British Columbia.
+Kenya's production is still too little to be ranked, despite the high demand for the fruit even within the country.

 Currently, blueberries are being grown in a few of these regions, mainly in Murang’a by Kakuzi limited.
 At the moment, Kakuzi grows the fruits in pots under a greenhouse covering 10 hectares.
 This is the largest successful blueberry farm in Kenya for now.